Waiting room confidentiality– If you wish to speak to the receptionist in private , please let her know

 Ways of finding out your NHS Number

-If you do not know your NHS number, contact your GP or local Primary Care Trust.
+If you do not know your NHS number, contact your GP or CCG.
 You may be asked for proof of identity, for example a passport or other form of identity this is to protect your privacy.

 We will do our best to help you to resolve any concerns you may have about the care you received.